durandaltheta/sthread/README.md

 `st::task` objects when invoked will return a reference to an `st::data` value when invoked containing the returned value of the wrapped `Callable`.
 If wrapped `Callable` returns void, the resulting `st::data&` will be empty and `== false` when used in an `if` statement.

-Highest CPU throughput is typically reached by an executor whose worker count matches the CPU core count of the executing machine.
-This optimal number of cores may be discoverable by the return value of a call to `st::executor::default_worker_count()`, though this is not guaranteed by the c++ standard.

 `st::task` objects are 'lazy', in that once they have been evaluated once, further evaluations will immediately return the previously returned value with no further work.

 #### Example